Save big (up to $1,875) on small business tools with our free membership, business.com+

 On-premises call center software

-For an on-premises solution, you’ll need to install a private branch exchange (PBX) connected by cable that runs to compatible equipment in your office.
-Your telecommunications company will also need to route the right number of lines to your office from the local telephone exchange.
+For an on-premises solution, you’ll need to install a private branch exchange (PBX) connected by cable to compatible equipment in your office.
+Your telecommunications company will also need to route the appropriate number of lines to your office from the local telephone exchange.

-In most cases, you’ll need to guess how many lines you’ll need for the coming three to five years and commit to them.
-If you find that you underestimate your requirements, you might have to buy or rent a brand-new PBX in the event the initial one lacks the necessary capacity.
+In most cases, you’ll need to estimate how many lines you’ll need for the coming three to five years and commit to them.
+If you underestimate, you might have to buy or rent a brand-new PBX if the initial one lacks the necessary capacity.
 If you overestimate how many lines you need, you’ll be contractually obliged to keep making payments on all of them.

 Your technology company or installer generally will provide you with software specific to your PBX.